President and CEO

 Senior Vice President, General Counsel and Secretary

-Senior Vice President and General Manager of the Human Interface Systems Division (HISD)
+Senior Vice President and General Manager, IoT Division

-Senior Vice President of Silicon Engineering
+Senior Vice President, Technology and IoT Silicon Engineering

-Senior Vice President of Worldwide Operations
+Senior Vice President, Worldwide Operations

-Senior Vice President of Corporate Research and CTO
+Senior Vice President, Corporate Research and CTO

 Patrick Worfolk joined Synaptics in March 2009 and ascended to the Chief Technology Officer role in April 2014.
 Dr. Worfolk held various management positions at Synaptics, most recently serving as Senior Director of Research.
 Prior to joining Synaptics, he spent 12 years leading technology development at several Silicon Valley high-tech startups in the wireless communications industry, including W5 Networks, Tzero Technologies, and Caly Networks.
 Early in his career, Dr. Worfolk held academic and research positions at Brown University, the IBM Thomas J. Watson Research Center, and the University of Minnesota.
 Dr. Worfolk holds a Bachelor of Science degree in Mathematics from MIT and Master of Science and Doctor of Philosophy degrees in Applied Mathematics from Cornell University.